-Admission to the Doctor of Nursing Science Degree Program requires approval by the School of Nursing and by the faculty of the major.
+Admission to the Doctor of Nursing Science Program requires approval by the School of Nursing and by the faculty of the major.
 Admission is based on an individual's qualifications as evidenced by the application, official transcripts, references, and receipt of GRE scores.
 A personal interview is required.
 The following criteria must be met for admission:

-- 1. A baccalaureate degree from a National League for Nursing (NLN) accredited nursing program. - 2.
+- A baccalaureate degree from a National League for Nursing (NLN) accredited nursing program. - 2.
 A baccalaureate cumulative grade-point average of 3.0 or higher on a 4.0 scale for a person admitted directly from a baccalaureate program.
 A master's cumulative grade-point average of 3.5 or higher on a 4.0 scale for a person with a master's degree (the master's cumulative grade-point average will supercede the baccalaureate cumulative grade-point average.) - 3.
 Current registered nurse licensure in Indiana.
-International applicant must have licensure in country of origin. - 4.
-Completion of the Graduate Record Examination Aptitude Test with a minimum of 1000 total and submission of scores to the School of Nursing. - Evidence of written communication ability. - 6.
-Evidence of oral communication ability.
+International applicant must have licensure in country of origin and achieve licensure in Indiana prior to enrollment in any clinical nursing course. - 4.
+Completion of the Graduate Record Examination aptitude test with a